matsola/biofertilizer-report/casestudy.md

 Bee Urban[[8][BU]] is a company based in Stockholm, Sweden that specializes in the design, construction, and maintenance of urban gardens that provide habitats for insects, animals, and birds, while also providing recreational areas for humans.
 They typically create meadow-like environments, often on rooftops, using specific species of flowers that are beneficial for bumble bees, solitary bees, and other insects.

-Their clients are typically larger businesses, municipalities, and organizations.
+Their clients are typically larger businesses and municipalities.
 As of the time of this report, they have ten gardens in the Stockholm area and have tested the biofertilizer on one of them.
+TODO!!!
+Kolla siffrorna.
 [BU]: https://beeurban.se/

 ## Method

 ### Experiment setup

 The three vegetable producers set up two tomato green house beds with similar conditions, including sun exposure, soil type, and water availability.
-Both beds were planted with the same variety of tomatoes.
+Both beds were planted with the same varieties of tomatoes.

 Each producer received two jars, one containing the biofertilizer and the other serving as the control substance.
 The jars were labeled to keep them separate, and instructions on how to prepare, apply, and measure BRIX were also provided.